kpam92/practice/interview&practice/interview_questions/README.md

 * What is event loop?
   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
+  <br><br>`function foo() {}` is a function declaration.
+It is initializing and declaring this specific function in the namespace 'foo.' `var foo = function(){}` is a functional expression, where the variable is declared and initialized as an anonymous function.
+The functional declaration is hoisted to the top in its entirety, while only declaration of a function expression is hoisted up.